 Travellers driving between Radium Hot Springs and Fairmont Hot Springs might not realize that by taking a short detour off the highway, they will find one of the most beautiful towns in the world.

 Invermere-on-the-Lake is a community of 3,500 permanent residents on the northern shore of Lake Windermere.

 There are two public beach areas—Kinsmen Beach near the downtown, and the James Chabot Provincial Park at the north end of the lake.

-he downtown centre—the entrance marked by a bronze statue of explorer David Thompson and his wife Charlotte Small—has a charming, flower-lined main street with shops, pubs and restaurants.
-Among many other businesses, there is a bakery and a delicatessen; two pharmacies, an artists’ co-op, a bicycle shop, a health food store, three banks,a furniture store, two antique stores, two large grocery chain outlets, a pioneer village museum, and a historic movie theatre which is still in operation.
+The downtown centre—the entrance marked by a bronze statue of explorer David Thompson and his wife Charlotte Small—has a charming, flower-lined main street with shops, pubs and restaurants.
+Among many other businesses, there is a bakery and a delicatessen; two pharmacies, an artists’ co-op, bicycle shops, a health food store, three banks,a furniture store, two antique stores, three large grocery chain outlets, a pioneer village museum, and a historic movie theatre.

 Tourism and real estate are the driving forces behind the building boom that is taking place in this lovely community as it continues to be “discovered” each year by thousands of newcomers.

 There are five real estate agencies based in Invermere that can help you find your dream home.

 The newly-renovated Pynelogs Cultural Centre at Kinsmen Beach hosts arts events throughout the year by the Columbia Valley Arts Council.